Navid200/xDrip/docs/Troubleshooting_page.md

 Disable [engineering mode](Engineering-Mode.md) if it is enabled.

-You can see existing open issues [here](./Issues.md).
+For information on existing open issues, please [view here](./Issues.md).

-If the problem you experience is not listed, please don't open a new issue.
-Instead, please reach out to experienced users and developers by opening a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions).
+If your issue is not listed, do not open a new issue.
+Instead, seek assistance from experienced users and developers by starting a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions).